 Valuation professionals who perform fair value measurements of financial instruments such as mortgage-backed securities, credit default swaps, complex bonds and other derivatives for financial reporting purposes, whether already credentialed or not, are able to obtain the CVFI credential as long as they possess the requisite education, experience and pass the CVFI credential exam.
 Please visit the CVFI credential overview for more information.

-The Financial Instruments Performance Framework is a practical non-authoritative framework that establishes documentation requirements and defines ‘how much’ work is necessary to provide supportable and auditable fair value estimates for financial instruments.
-The Framework is designed to enhance consistency and transparency in the performance of fair value measurements, to the benefit of the public interest.
-CVFI credential holders are required to comply with the Financial Instruments Performance Framework.
+The Financial Instruments Performance Framework (“FIPF” or “Framework”) is a practical non-authoritative framework that establishes documentation requirements and defines ‘how much’ work is necessary to provide supportable and auditable fair value estimates for financial instruments.
+The Framework is designed to enhance consistency and transparency in the performance of fair value measurements to the benefit of the public interest.

 The CVFI credential was designed to provide guidance for valuation professionals as they estimate the fair value of financial instruments for financial reporting purposes.
 This includes estimating the fair value of derivatives, structured products, securitized debt and more.
 Financial statements issued for financial reporting purposes include, but are not limited to, financial reports issued by the following: